 Suitable for the top 15% of students.
-The Curriculum Leader, with the assistance of class teachers, selects he students for this course.
+The Curriculum Leader, with the assistance of class teachers, selects the students for this course.

 - Scientific calculator, Casio fx-82.
-A graphics calculator, Casio fx-9750G plus, can be used for NCEA assessments and is required in Year 12 Maths. - Education Perfect approx. \$20 - Small charges for the National and International Mathematics competitions which students are encouraged to enter.
+A graphics calculator, Casio fx-9750G plus, can be used for NCEA assessments and is required in Year 12 Maths. - Small charges for the National and International Mathematics competitions which students are encouraged to enter.